 On this all auspicious day, whosoever worships Lord Sri Sridhara-deva, Vishnu, is glorified by all the devas, Gandharvas, Pannagas, and Nagas.

-Oh Narad Ji, Lord Sri Hari Himself once said about this Ekadashi, “One who fasts on Kamika Ekadasi attains much more merit than one who studies all the spiritual literature.
+Oh Narad Ji, Lord Sri Hari Himself once said about this Ekadashi, “One who fasts on Kamika Ekadashi attains much more merit than one who studies all the spiritual literature.

 ‘Anyone who fasts on this particular day remains awake throughout the night will never experience the anger of Yamaraja, the king of death personified.

-One should therefore follow in their auspicious footsteps and strictly observe a fast on this most auspicious of Ekadasi.
+One should therefore follow in their auspicious footsteps and strictly observe a fast on this most auspicious of Ekadashi.

 ‘Whosoever worships Lord Sri Hari with Tulsi leaves is freed from all implication of sin.